f5devcentral/f5-bd-cis-demo/crds/README.md

 - demo-sc-twotier-istio-l7: single-cluster Layer 7 two-tier demo using Istio ingress gateway in the second tier.

+- demo-mc-twotier-haproxy-noshards: multi-cluster Layer 7 two-tier demo using HA-proxy in the second tier in NodePort mode

 Each demo has it´s own README file.